graphic links to Magforum.com home page

 Part of three-way merger that formed Factory Media in December 2006.
 Permanent is based in Abingdon, near Oxford.
 It was established in 1995 and set up a US arm in California in 2002.

 • The Surfer's Path claims to be the 'first (and, so far as we know, the only) truly “green” surf magazine'.
-Has UK and US editions.
-Published six times a year
+UK and US editions.
+Six a year

 • Sidewalk: monthly for skateboarders

-• Urban Climber: covers bouldering, sport and competition climbing, and gym climbing.
-Published six times a year
+• Urban Climber: bouldering, sport and competition climbing, and gym climbing.
+Six times a year

 • Whitelines: for snowboarders.
-Published six times a year
+Six times a year

-Also runs Network26.com, a gateway to the above as well as two extreme sports titles from smaller publishers
+Also ran Network26.com, a gateway to the above as well as two extreme sports titles from smaller publishers: Kiteworld (328 Media) and Dig BMX but this was merged into Factory's Mpora.com.

 Scuz Mountainboarding